YumaKoizumi/ToyADMOS-dataset/README.md

 ## Usage examples

 To give a sense of the usage of this dataset, a set of Python codes for data-generation, training, and test are available.
- - Tutorials on small training/test datasets written in [1].
-(TBA)
-  - aaa

  <dl>
   <dt>Tutorials on small training/test datasets written in [1].</dt>
   <dd>Dowload "C01_create_small_INT_dataset", "E01_simple_AE_test", and "anomaly_conditions"</dd>